dart-kafka/kafka/README.md

 ### Current status

-This library has not been used on production yet.
+This library is a work-in-progress and has not been used on production yet.

 ## Installation